aaryan-11-x/Budget-Tracker/README.md

 # Expense Tracker
-The Budget Tracker is a web application that allows users to track their expenses and manage their expenses.
+The Expense Tracker is a web application that allows users to track their expenses and manage their expenses.
 It is built using HTML, CSS, JS, and PHP.

 # Features